 Did you have luscious locks during pregnancy and then wake one day to find your hair falling out in clumps?
 Welcome to postpartum hair loss which can be distressing for many new mums.

 Postpartum hair loss while a ‘normal’ part of having a baby (90% of all women suffer) can be stressful for many women.
 Hair is a big part of female identity, which undergoes a massive change in the face of new motherhood and hair loss can compound feelings of identity loss.

-During pregnancy your oestrogen and progesterone levels rise during pregnancy which causes more of your hair to remain in a ‘growth state’, rather than the ‘resting phase’ where we shed hair, resulting in a full head of luxurious hair.
-Following child birth your hormone levels drop and this causes your hair to enter the ‘resting phase’ and start falling out again, usually 3-6 months after birth until your hormone levels adjust but can last up to a year.
+During pregnancy your oestrogen and progesterone levels rise which causes more of your hair to remain in a ‘growth state’, rather than the ‘resting phase’ where we shed hair, resulting in a full head of luxurious hair.
+Following child birth your hormone levels drop and this causes your hair to enter the ‘resting phase’.
+You hair starts falling out again, usually 3-6 months after birth until your hormone levels adjust, but it can last up to a year.

 So how much hair loss is normal?
 We lose on average 80 hairs a day but as a new mum you lose up to 400 strands a day!
 This explains all the hair in the shower, on your pillow, on your clothes, on your baby……it seems endless.
 Most of us will lose hair around our hairline and get ‘baby hair’ regrowth while some new mums will end up with bald spots which can be distressing.
 The good news is, it is temporary and for most new mums shedding will stop around the 6 month mark.

 If you hair loss does not slow down there may be an underlying health issue that is worth getting checked out.
 During pregnancy your levels of ferritin can change and ferritin helps to store Iron in your body.
 Your Thyroid can also stop working properly and these can both lead to increased hair loss.